-The book is called Medicare Made Easy: What Expats, Frequent Travelers, and You Need to Know, and it's written by Ron Elledge, a U.S. Medicare and health insurance specialist who has devoted his entire career to understanding the intricacies of U.S. health insurance options.
+It’s called Medicare Made Easy: What Expats, Frequent Travelers, and You Need to Know, and it’s written by Ron Elledge, a U.S. Medicare and health insurance specialist who has devoted his entire career to understanding the intricacies of U.S. health insurance options.
 (No small task.)

-First, let me explain why Medicare Made Easy: What Expats, Frequent Travelers, and You Need to Know belongs in your library if you're currently or soon will be on Medicare and you're considering spending any at all time overseas.
+To sweeten the pot, we'll throw in something extra.
+More about that in a moment but first, let me explain why Medicare Made Easy: What Expats, Frequent Travelers, and You Need to Know belongs in your library if you're currently or soon will be on Medicare and you're considering spending any at all time overseas.

 First off, all the basics are covered...
 In an easy-to-understand manner, Ron explains how Medicare works, when you become eligible and how to sign up, your important beneficiary rights...and why, even if you are still working and have a healthcare plan, you must contact the Social Security Administration on a specific date.